Caliper-Corporation/TsmAPIsExamples/VehicleMonitor/README.md

 ## Advantage

 Vehicle Monitor API shares certain overlapping use cases with TransModeler COM-based API, e.g., ```IVehicleEvent``` and ```ITsmVehicle``` COM interface.
-While COM interface is more flexible in accomodating a wide range of programming languages,  Vehicle Monitor native C++ API has the following benefits:
+While COM interface is more flexible in accommodating a wide range of programming languages,  Vehicle Monitor native C++ API has the following benefits:
 - Provide the best performance needed for performance-critical applications;
-- Feature an efficient call-back mechnism covering a comprehensive set of vehicle-related events;
+- Feature an efficient call-back mechanism covering a comprehensive set of vehicle-related events;
-- Multi-threaded callbacks taking full advantage of TransModeller's powerful parallel compuation.
+- Multi-threaded callbacks taking full advantage of TransModeller's powerful parallel computation.

 ## Usage